| Please note

 it and sand gently.
 Slight pressure should cause the bump to sand

+down.
 When one side is flat, sand the other until the target width

+is reached for the length of the slip.
 The slip can now be final-gouged, getting it as close to the

 finished shape as we dare.
 Gouging saves time versus sanding on